-3.0 Continuing and Distance Education Courses
+3.0 StFX Online Courses

-- 3.1 When a course in Continuing and Distance Education is being planned, but in any case before a person to teach the course is hired, the University shall notify Department Chairs annually that such a course is contemplated.
-Department Chairs shall then forward this information to the members of their Departments. - 3.2 Faculty may be issued a contract to teach overload for Continuing and Distance Education only when requested by the Department Chair.
+- 3.1 When a StFX Online course is being planned, but in any case, before a person to teach the course is hired, the University shall notify the CCD annually that such a course is contemplated.
+This information shall then be forwarded to the members of their Department or Program. - Faculty may be issued a contract to teach overload for StFX Online only when requested by the CCD.
 All overload course assignments must be approved by the appropriate Dean.